 - Considering whether the division will provide a just and equitable result in all the circumstances.

-Where one party is worried their ex-partner will sell property before a settlement is reach, they can lodge a caveat to prevent this happening.
+Where one party is worried their ex-partner will sell property before a settlement is reached, they can lodge a caveat to prevent this happening.
 The caveat is then lifted and the value of the property split once a settlement is reached.
 Seek professional legal advice promptly if you believe your former partner is attempting to dispose of property you believe you have an entitlement to.

 A married couple must make a property settlement within 12 months of their divorce being finalised, while a de facto couple has two years from the date of separation to make such a settlement.
 The court may grant an extension of time in exceptional circumstances.